micyo202/yan/README_EN.md

 This project is an upgraded version of [yan-demo](https://github.com/micyo202/yan-demo) single node project, which supports distributed and continuous updating.
 Please look forward to...

 ## Recent Updates
+* **beta 1.0.1：add spring-session+redis technology to solve the problem of session sharing under load balancing**
-* **beta 1.0.0：The overall project transformation is upgraded to RPC architecture.
-(Note: If you want to see the non-rpc version, please go to [https://gitee.com/micyo202/yan](https://gitee.com/micyo202/yan))**
+* beta 1.0.0：The overall project transformation is upgraded to RPC architecture.
+(Note: If you want to see the non-rpc version, please go to [https://gitee.com/micyo202/yan](https://gitee.com/micyo202/yan))
 * beta 0.1.0：Module optimization, removing unnecessary modules and optimizing code (Reference: **Construction**)
 * beta 0.0.5：The front end adds ECharts for graphical display
 * beta 0.0.4：Add the JMS (ActiveMQ) message service (currently only test methods, no business flow at the moment, and refinement after the later period)